The Top 3 Loudest! Motorcycle Exhausts in 2023

 S&S Slip On Harley Davidson Exhausts

-As for the styling, we think it divides the room.
-We absolutely loved the large, dual mufflers, but some riders might prefer a more subtle look.
-The slash-cut ends add even more flair to the design and give it a modern look.
+The styling, on the other hand, can be divisive.
+I absolutely loved the large, dual mufflers, but I could see how some riders might prefer a more subtle look.
+The slash-cut ends gave it that extra flair and a contemporary edge.

-But how does the damn thing sound!?
-Well, this is the single loudest and best-sounding slip-on you can get for your Harley Davidson.
-The larger muffler bodies and aggressive inner design generate a significantly louder, fuller sound.
-It is deep and thumpy, just the way we like it.
+But enough beating around the bush – how does this baby sound?
+Let me tell you, this is the single loudest and best-sounding slip-on I’ve ever laid my hands on.
+The larger muffler bodies and aggressive inner design generated a significantly louder, fuller sound.
+It was deep, thumpy, and exactly the way I like it.

-One drawback of this otherwise awesome exhaust is that it only fits Softail models, so most Touring and Sportster owners will have to be disappointed.
+There’s only one drawback to this otherwise exceptional exhaust: it only fits Softail models, so most Touring and Sportster owners, like some friends of mine, will have to be left disappointed.
+But for the rest of us?
+Pure auditory pleasure awaits.

 Pros